-What does it mean to teach Hebraically?
+What does it mean to teach Biblically?
+Hebraically?
+The entire Bible is a Hebrew book not just the OT.
 The Hebrews have always placed God’s Word at the center of their education.
 Modern religious Jews (especially Hasidic Jews) continue to focus on God’s Word.

 The book The Chosen, by Chaim Potok, is an absorbing novel about two Jewish boys, Reuven and Daniel, which takes place in New York in the late 1940s just after World War II.
 It’s a deep, heartfelt novel about the struggles of overcoming religious differences, with several lessons on Jewish history and traditions skillfully woven in along the way.